AnsariSaad83299/legal-classify/README.md

-# 🧾 LegiSort — AI-Powered Legal Document Summarizer
+# 🧾 legal-classify — AI-Powered Legal Document Summarizer

 LegiSort is a hybrid CLI + API application that leverages a fine-tuned transformer model to generate concise summaries of legal documents.
 It uses: